rtwalker/MathOptInterface.jl/docs/src/apimanual.md

 MOI defines a very general interface, with multiple possible ways to describe the same constraint.
 This is considered a feature, not a bug.
 MOI is designed to make it possible to experiment with alternative representations of an optimization problem at both the solving and modeling level.
-When implementing an interface, it is important to keep in mind that the constraints which a solver supports via MOI will have a near 1-to-1 correspondence with how users can express problems in JuMP, because JuMP does not perform automatic transformations.
-(Alternative systems like Convex.jl do.)
 The following bullet points show examples of how JuMP constraints are translated into MOI function-set pairs:
  - `@constraint(m, 2x + y <= 10)` becomes `ScalarAffineFunction`-in-`LessThan`;